vikas-dubey-1901/React-hooks/README.md

 ## Initial Code

-This is a repository containing basic code for scrap and post appliactions.
+This  repository containing basic code for scrap and post appliaction.
 The main aim of this Project is to understand the concept of react Hooks.

 ## Setup: